Woody Herman: Be-bop and the First Herd, 1944–1946

 In 1946, the band won DownBeat, Metronome, Billboard, and Esquire polls for best band, nominated by their peers in the big band business.

 Classical composer Igor Stravinsky wrote the Ebony Concerto, one in a series of compositions commissioned by Herman with solo clarinet, for this band in 1945.
 Herman recorded the work at Belock Recording Studio in Bayside, New York.
 Herman called it a "very delicate and a very sad piece".
 Stravinsky felt that the jazz musicians would have a hard time with the various time signatures.
 Saxophonist Flip Philips said: "During the rehearsal [...] there was a passage I had to play there and I was playing it soft, and Stravinsky said 'Play it, here I am!' and I blew it louder and he threw me a kiss!"
-Stravinsky observed the massive amount of smoking at the recording session: "the atmosphere looked like Pernod clouded by water."
+Stravinsky observed the massive amount of smoking at the recording session: "The atmosphere looked like Pernod clouded by water."
 Ebony Concerto was performed live by the Herman band on March 25, 1946, at Carnegie Hall.

 Despite the Carnegie Hall success and other triumphs, Herman was forced to disband the orchestra in 1946 at the height of its success.
 This was his only financially successful band; he left it to spend more time with his wife and family.
 During this time, he and his family had just moved into the former Hollywood home of Humphrey Bogart and Lauren Bacall.
 One reason Herman may have disbanded was his wife Charlotte's growing alcoholism and pill addiction.
 Charlotte Herman joined Alcoholics Anonymous and gave up everything she was addicted to.
 Woody said, laughing: "I went to an AA meeting with Charlotte and my old band was sitting there."
-Many critics cite December 1946 as the actual date the big-band era ended, when seven other bands, in addition to Herman's, dissolved.
+Many critics cite December 1946 as the actual date the big-band era ended when seven other bands, in addition to Herman's, dissolved.

 "The Four Brothers Band" and more Herds, 1947–1969

 In 1947, Herman organized the Second Herd.
 This band was also known as "The Four Brothers Band".
 This derives from the song recorded December 27, 1947, for Columbia Records, "Four Brothers", written by Jimmy Giuffre, featuring the saxophone section of Zoot Sims, Serge Chaloff, Herbie Steward, and Stan Getz.
 The other musicians of this band included Al Cohn, Gene Ammons, Lou Levy, Oscar Pettiford, Terry Gibbs, and Shelly Manne.
 Among this band's hits were "Early Autumn" and "The Goof and I".
 The band was popular enough that they went to Hollywood in the mid-1940s.
 Herman and his band appear in the movie New Orleans (1947) with Billie Holiday and Louis Armstrong.

-In 1947, Herman was Emcee and also played at the third Cavalcade of Jazz concert held at Wrigley Field in Los Angeles which was produced by Leon Hefflin, Sr. on September 7, 1947.
+In 1947, Herman was Emcee and also played at the third Cavalcade of Jazz concert held at Wrigley Field in Los Angeles and produced by Leon Hefflin, Sr. on September 7, 1947.
 The Valdez Orchestra, The Blenders, T-Bone Walker, Slim Gaillard, The Honeydrippers, Johnny Otis and his Orchestra, Sarah Vaughn, and the Three Blazers also performed that same day.